eugenkiss/chanobol/README.md

 non-static constructors as well.
 Many arguments you can find in favor of factory methods for fragments are not convincing at all.
 In the end, it makes no substantial difference either way, it is more a matter of personal preference.

-I think the high-level structure of the code is good.
-But there are some parts in the guts of the classes that I don't like.
-For some of those things I already have created issues but not for all - especially not for those that I am blind to.
-If you find anything you can improve please do so or let me know.
-Also, the code is currently not very tidy in some sense.
-E.g., not all strings are centralized in `strings.xml` and styles not extracted.
-If you like to tidy things up be my guest :).